 In lieu of flowers it is requested that donations be made to the Wounded Warroir Project, www.woundedwarriorproject.org P.O.
 Box 758516, Topeka, Kansas 66675-8516 in Ray's Memory.

-To send flowers to MSgt.
-Ray H. Hopkins' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of MSgt.
+Ray H. Hopkins, please visit our floral store.

 Wounded Warrior Project